saleor/saleor-docs/docs/api/playground.md

 title: How to Access the Playground
 ---

-GraphQL Playground is external interactive editor for your GraphQL queries.
+GraphQL Playground is an external interactive editor for your GraphQL queries.
 It is based on the GraphiQL and accessible through the web browser.

 With the `DEBUG=True` setting enabled, Saleor exposes an interactive GraphQL editor under `/graphql`, which allows accessing the API from your browser.
 To view and try our API out, visit the [Playground](https://demo.getsaleor.com/graphql/).